vinnymurphy/GolfTrackingSite/README.md

 - Display the correct over/under par for men's or women's tees
 - Track the best scores for each course
 - Add data so users can see their best/worst/average scores
-- Add ability to upload pictures for rounds
+- Add the ability to upload pictures for rounds
-- Add more golfers to a round and compare scores
+- Add more golfers to a golf round and compare scores
 - Add a comments or tips section to the courses
 - Add pictures to the courses list